High-frequency trading signals: The nuts & bolts, pros, and cons

 It was notified that HTF firms had millions of trades per day, which meant that counterparty was present always willing to buy anything being sold and vice versa.
 Most exchanges offered rebates as well as incentives for the liquidity providers.

 Like any trading, high-frequency trading also has its positive and negative side.
-For instance, traders have complained about the high volatility when HFT firm make withdrawals from the market.
+For instance, traders have complained about the high volatility when HFT firms make withdrawals from the market.
 Others claim that traders or firms using HFT scrape profits off real investors.

 Advantages of High-Frequency Trading